ImperialCollegeLondon/wsi/docs/reference-model.md

-# API Reference - Core
+# API Reference - Model

-This section of the documentation provides a reference for the API of the  core.core and core.constants modules.
+This section of the documentation provides a reference for the API of the orchestration.model module

 ::: wsimod.orchestration.model